Rajkumar-Khatua/Appointment-Booking-app-/README.md

 ## Contact

-If you have any questions or concerns regarding this project, feel free to contact [Rajkumar Khatua] at [rajkhatua2020@gmail.com].
+If you have any questions or concerns regarding this project, feel free to contact Rajkumar Khatua at rajkhatua2020@gmail.com.

 Happy coding! 🚀